Can Foxes see in the Dark? – Fox Night Vision

 They have large eyes that allow them to see in the dark, a reflective layer in the back of their eyes, and a heightened sense of hearing.
 These adaptations allow them to avoid predators and find food even in the dark.

-Foxes are nocturnal animals, means that they are most active at night.
+Foxes are nocturnal animals, which means that they are most active at night.
 This raises the question of whether foxes can see in the dark.
 They have several adaptations that allow them to do so, including large eyes, a reflective layer in the back of their eyes, and a heightened sense of hearing.
 These adaptations allow them to locate and capture prey, avoid predators, and find food even in the dark.

 Read More Articles